purmortal/zixianwang/_pages/about.md

 Contact
 ======

-Please see the sidebar for links to my ORCID, Google Scholar, GitHub, and email.
+Please see the sidebar for links to my ORCID, Google Scholar, GitHub, and email [wang.zixian.astro at gmail.com].